dathinaios/Cactus/README.md

 * Create a project file structure with configuration, initialisation and cleanup files.
 * Create a `buffers` folder from which it collects all sound files and make them available through an intuitive interface.
 * Allow for defining quickstart templates for different types of projects using a (very) basic templating engine.

+#### Work in Progress:

-* Allow for the creation and access of modules of sound processes (WIP).
+* Allow for the creation and access of modules of sound processes.
+The 'modules' and 'browse' keys on the GUI are already present and the structure is functional but there are but a few modules available.
+The interface may still change quite a bit on this.
+* Add a folder titles 'classes' in your `Cactus` project and the classes will be autolinked `SuperCollider`.
+Has not been tested but feel free to use and provide feedback.

 ## Installation